Important College Vocabulary

 Schedule (or Program) — The courses that a student is taking during a given semester.

 Semester — A term of the school year, approximately fifteen weeks.
 At Nassau Community College, the fall semester begins in early September and ends in December; the spring semester begins in mid January and ends in mid May.

 Social Sciences — A term that refers to classes offered by the following departments: Economics/Finance, History/Political Science/Geography, Psychology, and Sociology/Anthropology/Social Work.

 Student Code of Conduct — Guidelines for student behavior on and off the campus.
-The code can be found in the college catalog.
+The code can be found in the college catalog on the NCC homepage.

 Summer Sessions — A term of study during which students may earn college credits.
 There are three summer sessions at Nassau Community College.

 Suspension — A disciplinary action taken by the College against a student for violations of the Code of Conduct.

 Transcript — A list of the courses a student has taken at the College and the grades he or she has received in them.
 Students can view their transcripts and other academic records on the Banner system.

 Vignette – The official student newspaper, written and edited by NCC students

 Winterim — A three-week term of study scheduled during the intersession.

 Withdrawal (W) — A grade assigned to a student when he or she elects not to complete a course.
 To receive a "W" grade, a student must file a Drop form with the Registrar's Office.
 Depending upon when the withdrawal process is initiated, the instructor's signature may also be required.
 For more information about the College's Withdrawal policy, see the Catalog, located on the College's homepage.